gibbok/frontend-boilerplate/README.md

 - A live-reloading server (HMR) that warns about common mistakes
 - Language extras beyond ES6 like the object spread operator
-- A build script to bundle JS, CSS, and optimize images and SVG for production, with hashes and sourcemaps
+- A build script to bundle and optimize JS and CSS
 - Autoprefixed CSS, so you don’t need -webkit- or other prefixes plus a useful CSS normalizer
 - Proper linting with ESLint and Prettier
 - A fast interactive unit test runner with built-in support for coverage reporting